-To simplify and isolate the relative effects of different tax scenarios on after-tax returns, our hypothetical examples employ gross expected returns and tax assumptions that include a 20% tax rate for dividend income and realized long-term capital gains and a 39.6% tax rate for ordinary income and realized short-term capital gains.1 returns of assets that produce taxable interest income.
-For example, the pre-tax and aftertax expected return for municipal bonds is 3.2%, based on Northern Trust's five-year capital market assumptions (CMAs).
+To simplify and isolate the relative effects of different tax scenarios on aftertax returns, our hypothetical examples employ gross expected returns and tax assumptions that include a 20% tax rate for dividend income and realized long-term capital gains and a 39.6% tax rate for ordinary income and realized short-term capital gains.1

+For private U.S. investors, the tax-exempt status of municipal interest income is one of the few "free lunches" in investing.
+Ordinary income tax presents a significant drag on the returns of assets that produce taxable interest income.
+For example, the pre-tax and after-tax expected return for municipal bonds is 3.2%, based on Northern Trust's five-year capital market assumptions (CMAs) for 2015.
 In contrast, the pre-tax expected return for corporate high-yield bonds is much higher at 5.5%.
 For a high-net-worth investor in the 39.6% marginal federal income tax bracket, the after-tax expected return for high yield drops to 3.3%.
-The after-tax expected returns for both investment grade municipal bonds and corporate high yield bonds are similar, but corporate high-yield bonds carry much more risk.
-Principle 1 is to minimize portfolio exposure to ordinary income.